Hittite language: Laryngeals

-Hittite preserves some very archaic features lost in other Indo-European languages.
-For example, Hittite has retained two of the three laryngeals (h₂ and h₃ word-initially).
-Those sounds, whose existence had been hypothesized in 1879 by Ferdinand de Saussure, on the basis of vowel quality in other Indo-European languages, were not preserved as separate sounds in any attested Indo-European language until the discovery of Hittite.
-In Hittite, the phoneme is written as ḫ.
-In that respect, Hittite is unlike any other attested Indo-European language and so the discovery of laryngeals in Hittite was a remarkable confirmation of Saussure's hypothesis.
+Hittite has retained two of the three Proto-Indo-European laryngeals (h₂ and h₃ word-initially), which evolved into the Hittite phoneme transcribed with the letter ḫ.
+The existence of Proto-Indo-European laryngeals had been hypothesized in 1879 by Ferdinand de Saussure, who suggested the presence of these phonemes on the basis of vowel quality as it supposedly developed from Proto-Indo-European into the languages that were known at the time.
+Hittite texts, which were recovered from 1906 onwards, confirmed Saussure's laryngeal theory by featuring direct reflexes of Proto-Indo-European h₂ and h₃.

 Both the preservation of the laryngeals and the lack of evidence that Hittite shared certain grammatical features in the other early Indo-European languages have led some philologists to believe that the Anatolian languages split from the rest of Proto-Indo-European much earlier than the other divisions of the proto-language.
 See #Classification above for more details.